Illinois Driver Facilities to Reopen Tuesday After Pandemic-Related Closure

 Since March, more than 8,700 people in Illinois have died from the coronavirus, while health officials reported more than 290,000 laboratory-confirmed cases.

-More details about drivers services can also be found online at www.cyberdriveillinois.com.
+More details about drivers services can also be found online at the Illinois Secretary of State's website.